Voith: Acquisitions and joint ventures

 Other milestones were the introduction of the R 115 integration retarder in 1988 and the commissioning of Europe's largest Deinking facility in Schongau, Germany in 1989.
 In 1994, Voith and Swiss company Sulzer merged their technical papermaking operations to create Voith-Sulzer Papertec.
 This also included the paper activities of the Krefeld-based company Kleinewefers Group, which Sulzer had only acquired in 1992.
 In 1998, Voith acquired a majority stake in this enterprise.
 In 1999, Voith acquired the technical papermaking operations of British company Scapa, making it one of the leading companies for paper machine clothing technology.
 The year 2000 saw the creation of Voith Siemens Hydro Power Generation, a joint venture of the two leading manufacturers of turbine and generator technology.
 At the helm of the company, Michael Rogowski transferred operational responsibility to Hermut Kormann in 2000.
-Under his leadership, the group grew to become a global player with orders totaling €4 billion and a workforce of 34,000 people.
+Under his leadership, the group grew to become a global player with sales of more than 4 billion euros and a workforce of 34,000 people.

 At the end of 2001, via the Voith Paper Holding, Voith took over Jagenberg's Jagenberg Papiertechnik in Neuss with its product lines including winders, cross-cutters and paper coating machines, as well as its manufacturing subsidiary Jagenberg Maschinenbau and overseas subsidiaries Jagenberg Inc. in Enfield, CT, USA, and Basagoitia in Tolosa, Spain.

 In 2002, Voith's Austrian subsidiary was fully incorporated into the Voith Group again as Voith Austria Holding AG.
 As German Property it had been integrated into the USIA (Administration for Soviet Property in Austria) by Soviet troops in 1945.
 Following the Austrian State Treaty in 1955 the company was an Austrian state-owned enterprise before Voith was able to recover its shares again over the years.